 After you receive an engagement announcement party invitation, you might have some questions.
-Should you bring a gift?
+First of all, should you bring a gift?
 If so, will you also be expected to also get bridal shower and wedding gifts?
 What type of gift should you bring if you choose to get one?

 The short answer is that it's up to you.
 It's always a good idea to get something, even if it's small, so you don't arrive empty-handed.
 However, it's not necessary.

 There are two schools of thought on this: One side claims it's fun to buy gifts for any occasion, but on the other side of the argument is that the shower and wedding gifts are enough.
-They're both right.
+Both of these arguments are correct.
 The current etiquette policy for engagement party gift giving is open to whatever you're comfortable with.
 Just remember that no one expects you to make a major purchase for this event.

 Honor the Couple's Wishes

 Many newly engaged couples ask guests not to bring gifts.
 All they want is your presence, not presents.
 If they mention this specifically, don't bring a gift.
 Doing otherwise may embarrass the hosts and other guests.
 If you are determined to bring something to the party anyway, make it a host or hostess gift.
 A special food or beverage that the hosts can enjoy later is always proper.

 Chances are at this point in the engagement the couple hasn't had time to register for gifts.
 However, if they have, you might select one of the lower priced items.
 At least you'll know it's something they want.